 We should not overlook the image of God as the Father.
 Even an earthly father can forgive his selfish, disrespectful child, so how can we think our sins could keep The Father from loving us, his children.

 We are humans in what can feel like a finite world.
 We have only seen so much goodness, only so much mercy, only so much love.
 So the god we try to imagine is only so good, only so merciful, and only has so much love to give.
-The God of the Bible has a capital G. He is not weak in any way.
-Let’s stop trying to limit a limitless God.
+But, the God of the Bible has a capital G. He is not weak in any way.
+We have to stop trying to put limits on The Limitless God.
 If there is a God capable of creating everything, then obviously he has limitless power.
 So, why should we try to put limits on this God’s love, or forgiveness, or mercy.

 For his children, the inventor of love feels “a love that surpasses all knowledge” and it is unfailing, endless.